KimvanTartwijk/Winc_Academy/14_Opdracht_Objects_and_Arrays/README.md

 ## Project Requirements
 Part 1: Objects
 * Create an object called person.
-* person has the following key-value pairs / properties: name and age.
-Fill in you own name and age.
+* Add the following key-value pairs / properties: name and age.
 * Use console.log(person) and run your JavaScript program, to log your object.
 * Only log the value of name using the key name.
-* Only log age age.
+* Only log age.
 * Use dot-notation and bracket-notation to log the two properties above.
 * Create a final key-value pair in which the key is evaluations and the value [7, 10, 9].
-These are the marks you've received in the past year.
 * Log only the property evaluations.

 Part 2: Arrays
 * Create a new variable containing an empty array [].
 * Fill this array with at least three different colors in the form of strings.
-For example: "green", "blue", "red".
 * Log your new array to the console.
 * Log the length of your array to the console.
 Use array.length.
 * Log the first element of your array to the console.
-In our example, this would be "green".
-* Log the last element of your array to the console, in our example: "red".
-Assume the amount of elements in your array is unknown. array[3] will not give the correct result if later on five elements are contained within the array.
+* Log the last element of your array to the console.
+Assume the amount of elements in your array is unknown.
 * Add a 4th element to your array using the push method: array.push().
-The result will be something like: ["green", "blue", "red", "Yellow"]
 * Now add a digit to your array using the push method.
-Result: ["green", "blue", "red", "Yellow", 5]
 * Finally add an object to your array, again with the push method.
 The object is as follows: {greeting: "hi, I am an object"}.
-Result: ["green", "blue", "red", "Yellow", 5, {greeting: "hi, I am an object"}]
-* Log Only the greeting from the object (last element of your array), to the console.
+* Log only the greeting from the object.

 Part 3: A "real-life" object
-O* bjects in JavaScript can be compared with objects in real life.
-Therefore we will continue with an exercise using a "real" object.
-We have created an array that contains three cat breeds.
-Below you will find this array with three cat breeds and their features.

 ```
 Array with cat breeds